egap/methods-guides/latex-guide/latex-guide.md

 [LaTeX](https://en.wikipedia.org/wiki/LaTeX) to format your work and save you time.
 We emphasize typing commands at the [unix command line](https://en.wikipedia.org/wiki/Unix_shell) in this guide as a way for you to peek under the hood of the LaTeX engine.
-This will allow you (the author!) power over the production of your own academic documents.^[We have decided to write this guide in a very opinionated way.
+This will give you (the author!) power over the production of your own academic documents.^[We have decided to write this guide in a very opinionated way.
 And we emphasize the nitty gritty of technical document creation.
-If these opinions inspire a reader to write a 10 Things Guide on using Markdown or Google Docs please do write one!
+If these opinions inspire a reader to write a 10 Things Guide on using Markdown or Google Docs, please do write one!
 As an open-source document, we are also happy to receive pull requests for improvements to this guide.]